EcoComplex/NetworkGolfoSanJorge/Red_GSJ.md

 ## Introduction

 Fisheries are an important human activity and they can be found in almost every coastal system worldwide [@Pauly1995].
 They are an essential source of animal protein for human consumption [@FAO2018] and employ a quarter of a billion people [@Teh2013].
-On the other hand, demersal fisheries are one of the top anthropic stressors in marine environments [@Halpern2007], capable of modifying the habitat and the community within it [@Kaiser2002].
+On the other hand, demersal fisheries are one of the top anthropic stressors in marine environments [@Halpern2007], capable of modifying the habitat and its biological community [@Kaiser2002].
 The selectivity of the fishing gear, together with organism traits such as body size, lifespan and habits determine how vulnerable species are to fishing activity.
-Fisheries, in the long-term, can alter the abundance and diversity of species [@Hiddking2020] which change prey composition and the mean trophic level of predators [@Funes2019; @Preciado2019; @Su2021].
-Therefore, fisheries can modify predator-prey links as well as species composition, and therefore the structure of the ecosystem.
+Fisheries, in the long-term, can alter the abundance and diversity of species [@Hiddking2020] which could change trophic relationships and the trophic level of predators [@Funes2019; @Preciado2019; @Su2021], modifying the structure of the ecosystem.

-Food webs are a form of network organization in nature which characterizes the trophic interactions (i.e. consumer-resource relationships) among species in an ecosystem [@Bascompte2009].
+Fisheries can change the relative energy demands of a community [@Jennings2008] and alterations in the fluxes configuration can lead to changes in the stability of the food web [@Ruiter1995].
+Food webs characterize the trophic interactions (i.e. consumer-resource relationships) among species in an ecosystem [@Bascompte2009].
 The first step in food web analysis is to reconstruct the links between species, which describe network topology.
-The topology or the network structure has two components: nodes (standing for the species or groups of species that share predators and preys), and links connecting nodes which represent the ecological interactions between the species.
+The topology or the network structure has two components: nodes (standing for the species or groups of species), and links connecting nodes that represent the ecological interactions between the species.
+To describe and compare food webs, a useful approach is through network metrics related to stability and resilience of the system, like the level of omnivory [@Wootton2017], the mean trophic level [@Borrelli2014], modularity [@Stouffer2011] and other metrics [@Marquez-Velasquez2021].
-Predator-prey interactions in networks represent a map of the possible configuration of matter and energy fluxes in the ecosystem.
-And such interactions are the major responsible for the stability and dynamics of the ecosystem [@Allesina2008].
-To describe and compare food webs, a useful approach is through network metrics.
-Network metrics, such as the level of omnivory of the system and the mean trophic level, are features of the food web which inform on the dynamics and stability of the system [@Fortuna2010; @Kefi2015].

-Fisheries can change the relative energy demands of a community [@Jennings2008] and alterations in the fluxes configuration can lead to changes in the stability of the network [@Ruiter1995].
 Bottom-trawl fisheries in northern Patagonia have mainly developed since the late 70s [@Gongora2012].
 Main fishing targets are the Argentine hake; *Merluccius hubbsi,* and the Argentine red shrimp;